AMLResearchProject/all-detection-system-2019/NCS1/README.md

 ## Prepare Your Data For Training

 The first thing you need to do is prepare your data ready to be used for training.
-Ensure you have moved your augmented data to the correct location and then use the following command:
+Ensure you have moved your augmented data and testing data to the correct locations and then use the following command:

 ```
   python3 Data.py